Lisbon is a large city situated on seven hills; like Rome. It is the capital of Portugal.

 The cafe is on the ground floor.
 The restaurant is on the first floor.

 The restaurant is divided in two areas; one of these is a self service.
 The other area is a restaurant.
 There is no need to say that you will spend less if you order your food at the self service area.

 At Confeitaria Nacional they usually serve two menus of the day.

 Tram n.
 28 is a yellow vintage tram.
 It departs from praca Martin Moniz to the Graca and Alfama districts.
 Then it heads to the cathedral and the church of Saint Anthony.
-It carries on to the Baixa (the lower area of the city) and to the districts of Chiado and the Barrio Alto.
+It carries on to the Baixa (the lower area of the city) and goes to the Chiado and the Barrio Alto districts.
 Its last stop is at Campo Ourique station.